eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ===================

 In order to make the user experience easier, there is a possibility to change the name of an specific entity.
-We are going to change the name of our *Host* to make it simpler.
+We are going to change the name of our *Host* to make it easier to identify.
-For that, just do right click over the entity name and a dialog will open.
+For that, just do right-click over the entity name and menu with the available options for that entity will popup.
+Click on *Change alias* to re-name the entity.

 .. figure:: /rst/figures/screenshots/usage_example/alias_dialog.png
     :align: center